Gin-Quin/Fa/documentation/values/errors.md

 1. When accessing the field of an object: `object?.field`.
 2. When calling a function: `myFunction?()`.
-3. When accessing an element of a collection that may be errored: `array?[index]`.
+3. When accessing an element of a collection that may be in error: `array?[index]`.

 > Using the `?` operator without chaining with an operation is a no-op and will trigger a warning.